What is your greatest lesson learned from 2022?

 Environmental, Social and Governance (ESG)

 Response: In 2023, ESG requirements will continue to evolve around the world, and expectations for companies to perform ESG activities and disclose more data are expected to increase.
-With pressure being placed on organizations by both internal and external stakeholders, including investors, customers, employees, business partners and regulators, the requirements for ESG disclosures are still being determined from country to country.
+With pressure being placed on organisations by both internal and external stakeholders, including investors, customers, employees, business partners and regulators, the requirements for ESG disclosures are still being determined from country to country.
 As these requirements evolve, companies operating in multiple jurisdictions will experience added complexity.
 ESG also has its share of critics, particularly in the U.S., which contributes further to this complexity.

 The impact is an increase in the frequency and depth of the data needed to comply due to increasing stakeholder interest in ESG data and regulatory clarity.
 EU-headquartered companies and non-EU companies with operations in the EU now have clarity around Corporate Sustainability Reporting Directive (CSRD) reporting requirements, including the “what” and “when.”
 In the United States, clarity is yet to come, but issuers should expect the U.S. SEC to clarify rules for reporting during 2023.
 These requirements will impact not only U.S. registrants, but also those that interact with registrants and may have data they need.